BibechanaPaudel/Reproducibility-project/README.md

 **Note:** PGPR treatments were applied one week prior to PVY inoculation, allowing time for induced resistance responses to develop.

 ### Folder and File Structure
-- Data/: Contains .csv files for each of the three replicates.
+- Data/: Contains .csv files for each of the three biological replicates.

 - Nb_PGPR+PVY.Rmd: The complete R script with code, output, and narrative.